 Music Dancing Across Borders

-The 2023 Zimbabwean Music Festival will take place August 3-6 at Oregon State University in Corvallis.
+The 2023 Zimbabwean Music Festival took place August 3-6 at Oregon State University in Corvallis.
 A family-friendly cultural festival, Zimfest has something for everyone: Dynamic concerts, fun educational workshops, African marketplace and more.
-This year represents a return to the heartland of Oregon as the festival was last held at OSU in 2010 and 2011.
-Accomodations and activities, including music and dance workshops, will be centered in McNary Hall.
-Afternoon and evening concerts, the African Marketplace and our first Night Market will all take place outdoors at adjacent McNary Field (Lower Campus).
+This year represented a return to the heartland of Oregon as the festival was last held at OSU in 2010 and 2011.
+Accomodations and activities, including music and dance workshops, were centered in McNary Hall.
+Afternoon and evening concerts, the African Marketplace and our first Night Market all took place outdoors at adjacent McNary Field (Lower Campus).

 Meet the Zimbabweans at Zimfest 2023

-We are excited to welcome five Zimbabwean teachers new to Zimfest this year!
+We were excited to welcome three Zimbabwean teachers new to Zimfest this year!
+Unfortunately, Joyce Warikandwa Chihera and Innocent Musafare Mutero were unable to join us in 2023.

 Zimbabweans Returning to Zimfest

-Teachers returning to Zimfest who are traveling from abroad are Tsungai Tsikirai, a singer, songwriter, teacher and performer based in the UK.
+Teachers returning to Zimfest who traveled from abroad were Tsungai Tsikirai, a singer, songwriter, teacher and performer based in the UK.
 Tsungai participated in Zimfest 2018, teaching choral music.
 Joining us from South Africa is Michael Sibanda, marimba specialist, composer, arranger, performer and renowned music educator, as well as multi-instrumentalist and dance performer Napolean Kudzie Jambwa.

-Finally, we are so glad to welcome our returning North American-based Zimbabwean teachers and performers: Clayton Pasi Gunguwo (Edmonton), Moyo Mutamba (Toronto), Danmore Kusaya, brother of first-timer Tendayi (Indianapolis), Zivanai Masango and Helen Masvikeni-Masango of ZiMBiRA (Boulder) and Tapiwa & Victoria Kapurura (Salem).
-Our workshop schedule will be filled out by an experienced crew of North American teachers.
+Finally, we were so glad to welcome our returning North American-based Zimbabwean teachers and performers: Clayton Pasi Gunguwo (Edmonton), Danmore Kusaya, brother of first-timer Tendayi (Indianapolis), Zivanai Masango and Helen Masvikeni-Masango of ZiMBiRA (Boulder) and Tapiwa & Victoria Kapurura (Salem).
+Unfortunately, Moyo Mutamba (Toronto) had to withdraw from Zimfest this year because of personal and work pressures.
+Our workshop schedule was filled out by an experienced crew of North American teachers.

-The Zimfest Board strongly recommends — but does not require — that all attendees be fully vaccinated against COVID-19.
-We expect all Zimfest 2023 participants to mask at all times while in public indoor spaces at the Festival.
+The Zimfest Board strongly recommended, but did not require, all attendees be fully vaccinated against COVID-19.
+We also recommended, but did not require, all Zimfest 2023 participants to mask at all times while in public indoor spaces at the Festival.
 Please read the details on the Covid Safety at Zimfest 2023 page.

 Zimfest 2023 Save the Date Card